 Frida died July 13, 1954, at age 47, soon after she painted these watermelons

 Required–Travel Health/Accident Insurance: We require that you carry international accident/health/emergency evacuation insurance.
-Proof of insurance must be sent at least one month before departure.
+Proof of insurance must be sent at least two weeks before departure.
+If you do not wish to do this, we ask you email a PDF of a signed and witnessed waiver of liability, holding harmless Norma Hawthorne Schafer and Oaxaca Cultural Navigator LLC.
 Unforeseen circumstances happen!

 To register, email us at norma.schafer@icloud.com.
-We accept payment with Square only.
+We accept payment with PayPal only.
 Thank you.

 Frida’s sketchbook & journal; notice the deformed leg from childhood polio.